Viega. Connected in quality.

 Finally, plastic (Raxofix) has an almost unlimited range of uses.
 High-performance polymers provide great flexibility and cost-effectiveness in piping systems, as well as being high-quality, innovative materials in drainage technology.

+Series pipelines and ring systems are the first important step to significantly reduce the risk of stagnation.
 Every time a draw-off point is used, there is a complete flow-through of the upstream pipeline and the entire content of the pipeline is exchanged.
 This effect is supported by the placement of a frequently used main consumer at the end of a series pipeline or in the middle of the ring system.

 Serial pipe systems are the system of choice, so that pipes with seldom used extraction points, such as frost-proof external fittings are not a danger for the rest of the installation.
 By doing this, the extraction points are connected using wall plates with two outlets and with a regularly-used end extraction point, e.g. a WC system (possibly combined with a flushing system).